8 Health Benefits Of Copper, Deficiency Signs, & Side Effects

 8. Copper Can Boost Your Hair Health

-Copper peptides are also known to increase the size of the hair follicles and subsequently stop hair thinning.
+Copper peptides are also known to increase the size of the hair follicles and subsequently stop hair thinning and provide strength to the strands.
 And since copper helps in the production of melanin, it can even prevent premature graying of hair.

 What Are The Signs Of Copper Deficiency?